To look at our course options and pricing please download the PDF.

 An airport/bus station pick up is $35.
 Most students fly to Nelson and the most convenient connection is Auckland-Nelson or Christchurch-Nelson.
 If you would like to book a flight it can be done at

 Cost is $280 per week, $40 per night.
 Placement fee $220.
 Homestay is available for time of study only.
-Most homestays will charge a small fee for internet use ($7 per week).
+As of the 1st of April 2019 Internet will be included in the cost of Homestay.

 Breakfast and dinner Monday to Friday